brookinsconsulting/BcDocumentReaderBundle/README.md

 ### Dependencies

+* This solution does not depend on eZ Publish Legacy in any way

 * Persistent storage of pagedata and document reader file link extensions

-* Underlying persistant storage of pagedata variables is provided by the [BcPageData](https://bitbucket.org/brookinsconsulting/bcpagedatabundle) bundle.
+* Underlying persistent storage of pagedata variables is provided by the [BcPageData](https://bitbucket.org/brookinsconsulting/bcpagedatabundle) bundle.

-    * If you install via composer this dependency will be installed automatically.
+    * If you install via composer this dependency will be installed automatically

 Installation